-В PP Р Α Ε A. Teachers demonstrate leadership in their schools.
-B. Teachers contribute knowledge and skills to educational practic profession.
-C. Teachers advocate for schools and students, partnering with stu communities as appropriate.
-D. Teachers demonstrate high ethical standards.
-Overall Rating for Standard V Comments: Recommended actions for improvement: • Stu • Do for • No me Documentation of service on teams, task forces, and committees Notes from parent and community meetings Resources needed to complete these actions:
+В PP Р A E A. Teachers demonstrate leadership in their schools.
+B. Teachers contribute knowledge and skills to educational practices profession.
+C. Teachers advocate for schools and students, partnering with stud communities as appropriate. lents, families and D. Teachers demonstrate high ethical standards.
+Overall Rating for Standard V to sup ets that may be used port rating: dent achievement data sumentation of service on teams, tag es, and committees es from parent and community etings ords of Advocacy Activities